 Furthermore, you won't even have to curb your gluttonous feasting to reap the benefits.
 So grit your teeth, and give it a try.

 When you do make time to work out over the holidays, it seems like everyone else has, too.
 This program eliminates the problem of both scheduling conflicts and crowded gyms, freeing up your week and ensuring you get the most out of your workouts when you can make it to the gym.
 Here's how it's done:

 Work out two or maybe three times a week.

 When you're busy, one of the worst mistakes you can make is trying to stick to your regular routine.
 Before you know it, you've missed a day or two, and—because you figure by then that your momentum is blown—you quit.
 Instead, try out our plan.
 All we're asking is two days out of your week.
 Choose any two days to work out-as long as they're not back-to-back (you'll need at least a day to recover between sessions).

 Pick one weight and stick with it.

-You'll be doing what's called a "barbell complex"-a method used by Eastern European weightlifters to increase their work capacity and strip their bodies of excess fat.
+You'll be doing what's called a "barbell complex"—a method used by Eastern European weightlifters to increase their work capacity and strip their bodies of excess fat.
 It combines the benefits of lifting and cardio, and it works like a circuit.
 You'll do five barbell exercises, performing one after the other with no rest in between, using the same weight for all.
-That's right-grab one barbell, load it up, and use it for the entire workout.
-Not only will it be enough to work you like a dog, it will keep you from having to compete for equipment or space.
-Also remember that the goal here isn't superheavy lifting-it's survival.
+That's right—grab one barbell, load it up, and use it for the entire workout.
+Not only will it be enough to work you like a dog, it'll keep you from having to compete for equipment or space.
+Also remember that the goal here isn't superheavy lifting, it's survival.